 All the Firefox operating system based phones will be powered by Qualcomm chipset.
 The first two phones based on Firefox are ZTE Open and Alcatel One Touch Fire.

-ZTE Open is powered by a Cortex A5 clocked at 1 GHz and has 256 MB RAM.
+ZTE Open is powered by a Cortex A5 Processor clocked at 1 GHz and has 256 MB RAM.
 Its 3.5 inch display comes with a resolution of 320 x 480 pixels.
-It has 3G, WiFi, Bluetooth, and GPS with support as well.
-There is a 3.15 megapixel primary camera, 512 MB internal storage with micro SD card slot and 2 card in the package.
+It has 3G, WiFi, Bluetooth, and GPS with A-GPS support as well.
+There is a 3.15 megapixel primary camera, 512 MB internal storage with micro SD card slot and 2 GB card in the package.

 The Alcatel One Touch Fire has almost identical specifications as ZTE Open.
 While the phones are aimed at developing market, India will be not be amongst the countries getting it initially as Firefox is working on an operator driven model and India doesn’t really have such a model in place.